jsdelivrbot/Reins-Magister-theme/README.md

 * Change color of load-icons
 * fix white page on "inschrijven"
 * fix elo-bronnen blue tabs
-* Rmv magister 6 logo on login page
+* Rmv magister 6 logo on login page (new update on magister fucked this up)